brandondjango/Sdet-Architect/README.md

 This can allow you to be pretty flexible in your projects, but requires a greater degree of know how from maintainers of your test project, especially if you want to manage things like parallelzation and test reports efficiently.

-#### Paid Tool: Cypress
+#### "Paid" Tool: Cypress

 On the other end of the spectrum, there are a lot of paid tools made specifically with testers in mind.
 [Cypress](https://www.cypress.io/) is the biggest up and comer taking over this space.

-The best analogy I've heard comparing Selenium to Cypress is if Selenium is a tool that remote controls a browser, Cypress is a tool embedded within a browser.
+The best analogies I've heard comparing Selenium to Cypress is if Selenium is a tool that remote controls a browser, Cypress is a tool embedded within a browser.

 The major con of Cyrpess is you have to pay for licences to have your test results stored over time.
-The community isn't as mature as Selenium's, and Cypress specifically does not support Firefox.
+The community isn't as mature as Selenium's.

+Since I originally made this project, Cypress has made a lot of upgrades.
+In my experience though, it's really a front end forward tool.
+For instance it doesn't still strike me as a tool to combine front and back end funcitonality within a singular test.

+However, not my biggest area of professional expertise.

 ### Example Web Automation Projects